Neisseria gonorrhoeae: Survival of gonococci

 After gonococci invade and transcytose the host epithelial cells, they land in the submucosa, where neutrophils promptly consume them.
 The pili and Opa proteins on the surface may interfere with phagocytosis, but most gonococci end up in neutrophils.
 The exudates from infected individuals contain many neutrophils with ingested gonococci.
 Neutrophils release an oxidative burst of reactive oxygen species in their phagosomes to kill the gonococci.
-However, a significant fraction of the gonococci can resist killing through the action of their catalase which breaks down reactive oxygen species and is able to reproduce within the neutrophil phagosomes.
+However, a significant fraction of the gonococci can resist killing through the action of their catalase, which breaks down reactive oxygen species and can reproduce within the neutrophil phagosomes.

-Stohl and Seifert showed that the bacterial RecA protein, which mediates repair of DNA damage, plays an important role in gonococcal survival.
-Michod et al. have suggested that N. gonorrhoeae may replace DNA damaged in neutrophil phagosomes with DNA from neighboring gonococci.
+The bacterial RecA protein, which mediates repair of DNA damage, plays a crucial role in gonococcal survival.
+N. gonorrhoeae may replace DNA damaged in neutrophil phagosomes with DNA from neighboring gonococci.
 The process in which recipient gonococci integrate DNA from neighboring gonococci into their genome is called transformation.

 Genome

 The genomes of several strains of N. gonorrhoeae have been sequenced.
 Most of them are about 2.1 Mb in size and encode 2,100 to 2,600 proteins (although most seem to be in the lower range).
 For instance, strain NCCP11945 consists of one circular chromosome (2,232,025 bp) encoding 2,662 predicted open reading frames (ORFs) and one plasmid (4,153 bp) encoding 12 predicted ORFs.
 The estimated coding density over the entire genome is 87%, and the average G+C content is 52.4%, values that are similar to those of strain FA1090.
 The NCCP11945 genome encodes 54 tRNAs and four copies of 16S-23S-5S rRNA operons.